 Gabriela Mistral

-Gabriela Mistral’s travels began in 1922 when the young teacher left for Mexico to participate in a comprehensive educational reform initiated by the then Mexican Minister of Education, José Vasconcelos.
+Gabriela Mistral’s travels began in 1922 when the young teacher left for Mexico to participate in a comprehensive educational reform initiated by the former Mexican Minister of Education, José Vasconcelos.
 In the course of this stay, the school book Lecturas para mujeres was created, which I am also examining in my study.
-This textbook was intended for girls at a Mexican school.
-In addition to numerous works of world literature compiled by Gabriela Mistral, it contains many of her prose writings.
+This textbook was originally intended for girls at a Mexican school.
+In addition to numerous works of world literature compiled by Gabriela Mistral, it contains many of her own prose writings.

 Mexico in particular, as already indicated, plays an important role in Gabriela Mistral’s writing.
 In my research, I therefore focus on various prose writings in which the Chilean author turned to the landscape and the people of the country.
 The recado, a new form created by the Nobel Prize winner and often declared the highlight of her prose, also plays a special role.

 Today, Gabriela Mistral is best known, if at all, for her poetry, for which she received the Nobel Prize.
-Her large body of prose is only occasionally recognized in research, although it is precisely through this that she has been able to reach a wide audience throughout Latin America.
-Last but not least, the newspaper played a role as a place of publication.
+Her large body of prose is only occasionally recognized in research, although it is precisely through this writing that she has been able to reach a wide audience throughout Latin America.
+Last but not least, the newspaper played a crucial role as a place of publication.
 When she received the Nobel Prize in 1945, Gabriela Mistral was in Petrópolis, Brazil, the former summer residence of the Brazilian Emperor, not far from Rio de Janeiro.
 Her contacts there included the previously deceased Stefan Zweig.
 After receiving the Nobel Prize, Gabriela Mistral would settle in the United States, where she died of cancer in 1957.

-Links and resources related to Gabriela Mistral
+Links and Ressources Gabriela Mistral

 My book Poetik des Kolibris